 • pain that is sharp and may be severe

-Ovulation pain occurs right before, during, or right after the release of an egg, which is also when a female is most likely to become pregnant.
+Ovulation pain occurs right before, during, or right after the release of an egg, which is also when a person is most likely to become pregnant.
 As a result, the sensation may help with recognizing fertility.

 Some people who menstruate do not experience any discomfort during ovulation.